forestgrape/coronavirus/3_medical/covid19.md

     - Cells susceptible to infection and capable of producing viruses (not all cells are susceptible e.g. red blood cells are not susceptible to virus infections ).
     - Host [immune response](#immune-response-and-symptoms).
 * __Capabilities and Behavior of the Virus__
   Viruses behave different under different environmental factors (called tropism of viruses), described in the section [Tropism of viruses](../2_biological/coronavirus.md#tropism).
 E.g. SARS-2 virions can initiate cell entry only for cells containing a matching receptor.
-To infect a tissue several conditions must be met as described in the chapter [Tissue Tropism of SARS-CoV-2](../2_biological/coronavirus.md/#tissue-tropism-of-sars-cov-2).
+To infect a tissue several conditions must be met as described in [coronavirus behavior](../2_biological/coronavirus.md#behaviors-of-coronaviruses).
 * __Environmental Factors__
     - the travel of virions between hosts and thus the mode of the initial infection.
 E.g. in dry air exhaled droplets dry out and these are more likely to be deposited deep in the lungs.
     - Environmental factors can influence the host factors as well as the virus tropism and thus indirectly the course of the disease.
 E.g.: